- Tiếng Việt

 No assurance regarding the issuance of visas can be given in advance.
 Please do not make any binding travel plans until you have received your visa.

 Obtaining medical treatment and hospital care in the U.S. can be expensive, foreign medical insurance is generally not accepted inside the United States and visitors and temporary residents are required to pay their own medical costs.
 If your insurance policy does not cover you outside of your home country, it is a good idea to consider purchasing a short-term policy that does.
 There are health insurance policies designed specifically to cover travel.
 Many travel agents and private companies offer insurance plans that will cover health care expenses incurred in the U.S. If you have a recurring medical condition, or anticipate the need for medical care during your stay in the U.S., please plan accordingly by obtaining the appropriate coverage prior to your travel to the U.S.

 Legal Rights and Protections for Certain Employment or Education-based Nonimmigrants – Notice: Informational Pamphlet is Now Available!

 The William Wilberforce Trafficking Victims Protection Reauthorization Act (WWTVPRA) of 2008 was signed into law on December 23, 2008, by the President.
 The Act makes several changes to nonimmigrant visa classification criteria, visa processing requirements, and the grounds for inadmissibility under INA section 212(a)(2)(H).

 The changes under this provision of this law, relate to the legal rights of certain employment or education-based nonimmigrants under Federal immigration, labor, and employment laws.
 Additionally, this law outlines the information to be provided to certain nonimmigrants about their rights, protections and available resources.
-When working or studying in the United States temporarily, we want to ensure each nonimmigrant is aware of his/her rights, as well as protections and resources available, To learn more, review the Nonimmigrant Rights, Protections and Resources pamphlet, Online version or Printer double-sided version.
+When working or studying in the United States temporarily, we want to ensure each nonimmigrant is aware of his/her rights, as well as protections and resources available.
+To learn more, review the Nonimmigrant Rights, Protections and Resources pamphlet.
 Information on this topic is also available to nonimmigrant visa applicants in the employment and education-based visa webpages on this site.